arup-group/gelato/README.md

 | "Economic Success"                      | "Economic"/"Profit"            | "Economic"                    |
 | "Mobility System Performance"           | N/A                            | "Mobility System Performance" |

+"Mobility System Performance" is effectively a separate, unifying layer, whereby improvements in Mobility System Performance can lead to better outcomes across any or all of the other three themes.

 Some KPIs do not fall directly under a specific theme, but are parameters for generating other KPIs.
 They are marked as `Parameter` in the table below.
 Parameters are included to provide context on the simulation and allow